cf-convention/cf-convention.github.io/faq.md

 The CF conventions are maintained by volunteers, led by a Governance Panel and assisted by the Conventions Committee and Standard Names Committee.
 (See [CF Governance](governance.md).)
-Changes to the conventions are proposed and settled by the community, using the [CF Conventions GitHub repository][cf-conventions-repo]'s [issues][cf-conventions-issues] and [pull request][cf-conventions-pulls] functionality for discussion, agreement, and implementing any agreed changes.
+Changes to the conventions are proposed and settled by the community, using the [CF conventions GitHub repository][cf-conventions-repo]'s [issues][cf-conventions-issues] and [pull request][cf-conventions-pulls] functionality for discussion, agreement, and implementing any agreed changes.
 Many of the principles of CF operations follow the proposals at these [rules for CF conventions changes](rules.md).

 ### How long has CF been around?
 Is it mature?